 EPF will, together with our members and partners, support European patient communities and health stakeholders with education, resources, and expertise to help them in co-designing people-centred health policies and resilient health systems.

 The overall objective of this Strategic Plan is to define strategic priorities for enabling EPF to grow and work effectively during the five years of the plan.

 Key principles required by individuals and how they work for the attainment of the European Patients’ Forum mission and goals.

-The EPF Constitution, as approved at the Annual General Meeting on 25 April 2020
+The EPF Constitution, as approved at the Extraordinary General Meeting on 23 January 2021.

 EPF should be seen as a response to recent calls by the European Commission and other EU institutions to have one pan-European patient body to address and be consulted on issues concerning the interests of patients in the European healthcare debate.